iu-students/route-optimization-platform/docs/roadmap.md

 **Finish date:** 19.07.2026

-**Sprint Goal:** MVPv3 implementation, refining product and finish all required work, and the implementation part of PBIs.
+**Sprint Goal:** Final stabilization, bug fixing, performance optimization, and complete polishing of the product.
+Preparation of the final version MVPv3 and delivery of all remaining Product Backlog Items to ensure the platform is fully production-ready.

 **Expected outcome:** New version of service works on the server, all remaining PBIs from Backlog are closed.
 A public release (v0.5.0) will be created.
+The product is fully aligned with the initial project vision and ready for handover.

-**Planned items:** New PBIs
+**Planned items:** TBD